ggoodman/velcro/README.md

 Velcro is a suite of packages designed to bridge the runtime gap between browser development and the node package ecosystem.

 The CommonJS module system used by node.js and bundlers like Webpack presents serious challenges for anyone looking to build tooling.
-Consider the code`require('./path')`; to determine the canonical path of this asset, you need to respect the [Node Module Resolution Algorithm](https://nodejs.org/api/modules.html#modules_all_together).
+Consider the code `require('./path')`; to determine the canonical path of this asset, you need to respect the [Node Module Resolution Algorithm](https://nodejs.org/api/modules.html#modules_all_together).
 Further, since you might be running this in the browser, you may want to respect the [Package Browser Field Spec](https://github.com/defunctzombie/package-browser-field-spec).
 Of course, there are modules like [resolve](https://www.npmjs.com/package/resolve) that do this for you (and quite nicely, I might add), these always force trade-offs like: loss of support for the `browser` spec, or a hard dependency on node's built-in `fs` module.
 What about the wackiness of nested `package.json` files and the million other edge cases?

 Velcro defines a generic `ResolverHost` interface that exposes the minimal set of operations required to perform node module resolution across a wide variety of hosts (like [unpkg.com](https://unpkg.com) or [BrowserFs](https://www.npmjs.com/package/browserfs)).
 Further, the interface is designed such that these hosts can be composed in different ways to provide things like:

 - Caching
-- Composition (different prefixes relate to differet child hosts)
+- Composition (different prefixes relate to different child hosts)
 - Logging

 The `ResolverHost` interface looks like this: